 “Pure materialism is a recipe for madness.”

-Something Archibald MacLeish said to him:
+Something Archibald MacLeish said:

 “The worth of things can’t be measured by what they cost but by what they cost you to get it, that if anything costs you your faith or your family, then the price is too high.”